linkmalloc/proudbisayabai.ph/_posts/2026-04-27-doe-releases-updated-fuel-discounts-as-oil-prices-rise.md

-The Department of Energy (DOE) has released an updated list of fuel discount programs available as of April 27, offering relief to public utility drivers, private motorists, and transport network vehicle service (TNVS) riders amid rising fuel prices.
+The Department of Energy (DOE) has released an updated list of fuel discount programs available as of April 27, offering relief to public utility drivers, private motorists, and transport network vehicle service (TNVS) riders.

-According to the DOE, the government continues to coordinate with oil companies to maintain and expand fuel discount programs aimed at easing the burden of increasing oil costs on Filipinos who rely on the road for their livelihood and daily transportation.
+According to the DOE, the government continues to coordinate with oil companies to maintain and expand fuel discount programs aimed at easing the burden of oil costs on Filipinos who rely on the road for their livelihood and daily transportation.

 Beneficiaries include public utility vehicle (PUV) and public utility jeepney (PUJ) drivers, TNVS drivers, delivery riders, and private motorists.

 **For PUV/PUJ Drivers**

 ***Caltex***